AmyShackles/parse_regex/README.md

 # parse_regex

-Project to house a tool to translate regular expressions into English and vice versa
+Project to house a tool to translate regular expressions into English

+If you would like to see this functionality in VSCode extension form, that repo can be found at https://github.com/AmyShackles/vscode_extension_parseregex

 The goal of this project is to be able to provide self-documentation of regular expressions.